secondRZ/swe-interview/topics/algorithms.md

 * Total runtime is nlog\(n\).
 * If we have a lot of data and limited RAM, we can run the whole process in two passes: split to chunks \(500 files\), combine 25 chunks at a time resulting in 20 larger chunks, run second merge pass to merge the 20 larger sorted chunks.

+##### Counting Sort `O(n) `

-##### Counting Sort: Used when you have a lot of elements, but a limited range of values. \(Ex: A university has 200K students, all between the age of 18 and 22.
+Used when you have a lot of elements, but a limited range of values. \(Ex: A university has 200K students, all between the age of 18 and 22.
 Sort them by age.

 ## Searching